Planning a funeral checklist

 The six steps to planning a funeral

-- Register the death and get the paperwork
+- Handle the paperwork and get through the first 48 hours

-- Make the key decisions (burial, cremation, service type)
+- Make the key decisions (burial or cremation, type of service)

 What you need to know